dcubasoy/puppeteer-theater/README.md

   }
 ```

-- `Interaction`:  At some point you may find yourself needing to provide some information a bot after it has already begun running (a).
+- `Interaction`:  At some point you may find yourself needing to provide some information a bot after it has already begun running (anytime you require input after the bot initializes).
 Perhaps you need to prompt for a security question's answer, code, etc. Interaction is a very simple class that uses `Redis` to maintain a real-time interaction link between the user and the bot.
+-
+Credits to @vhain, who wrote this code.

-I have written a basic React boilerplate that demonstrates how this works (see `classes/theater/shows/jokerstash`) for an example of interaction being used to communicate with a user.
+You will find a basic React boilerplate that demonstrates how this works (see `classes/theater/shows/jokerstash`) for an example of interaction being used to communicate with a user to search for their information.

 ## Common Design Patterns